What are elements that characterize hot springs?

 Hot springs come from the nature, so that the appearance differs depending on various conditions.

-By using bath additive, it seems that they wanted to respond visitors’ expectation, that is, perfect milky-white water.
+By using bath additive, it seems that they wanted to respond people’ expectation, that is, perfect milky-white water.

 I would rather appreciate natural springs, even if they look disappointing on first sight, than artificially processed water, which looks perfect.